 Draft Academic Programme and Draft List of Speakers

 Achieving International Criminal Justice by Safeguarding the Principle of Equality for Unequal Perpetrators of Crimes Under International Law

-The Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law (SLS) welcomes applications for its Seventeenth Summer Session, Sunday 2 to Wednesday 12 August 2015.
-This year’s session will critically assess the notion of an ‘international criminal justice system’ and will glimpse beyond the framework of criminal justice for inclusive strategies to fight impunity.
+The Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law (SLS) welcomes applications for its Eighteenth Summer Session, Sunday 31 July to Wednesday 10 August 2016.
+This year’s session will focus on perpetrators of crimes under international law.

-The academic programme will run from Monday 3 through Tuesday 11 August, daily from 9.30 a.m. to 1 p.m. and 2.15 p.m. to 5.45 p.m. with a free Saturday afternoon and Sunday.
-Sunday 2 and Wednesday 12 August are our days of arrival and departure respectively.
+The academic programme will run from Monday 1 through Tuesday 9 August, daily from 9.30 a.m. to 1 p.m. and 2.15 p.m. to 5.45 p.m. with a free Saturday afternoon and Sunday.
+Sunday 31 July and Wednesday 10 August are our days of arrival and departure respectively.
 During these eight working days, 26 academic sessions of 1,5hrs are offered (equalling 2 academic hours and 52 academic contact hours in total).
 The course consists of lectures, discussions, workshops and case studies, allowing for discussion and interaction among lecturers and participants.
 It will be held at the Faculty of Law of the University of Salzburg, located at a 16th century residence in the centre of the old town.